SUGS Program in Industrial and Operations Engineering

 - 3.5 both in cumulative and major GPA at the time of application.

-- The remaining application requirements are the same as traditional master’s
+- It requires one letter of recommendation.
+The remaining application requirements are the same as traditional Master’s

 - Cannot be pursuing dual majors